mrTimofey/eloquent-sluggable/README.md

 	use \MrTimofey\EloquentSluggable\Sluggable;

 	/**
-	 * @var string attribute name that can be a source to generate slug */ protected static $slugSource = 'name';
+	 * @var string attribute name that used as a source to automatically generate slug */ protected static $slugSource = 'name';